 - Always create backlinks within your current posts, preferable connecting to older posts with similar content

-In my opinion, Reddit plays a huge role in marketing.
-Still, there is more than one way to skin a cat.
+In my opinion, Reddit plays a huge role in marketing and can drive traffic to your blog.
+However, when you are promoting blog posts on Reddit, it’s important to do it properly.
 Most individuals simply add a link that leads to their content, thinking that will get the job done.

 Unfortunately for them, most Reddit users aren’t too willing to leave the well-known platform, especially if the content doesn’t seem too appealing.
 With that in mind, your primary goal should always be to add value to any subreddit you post in.